HaCurry/TRSM-pheno-study/README.md

-Phenomenological study of various BSM models of Higgs to Higgs decays.
+Phenomenological study of various BSM models of BSM Higgs to Higgs decays.

 Please clone the above repo in the build folder of scannerS (https://gitlab.com/jonaswittbrodt/ScannerS/).